Skip to content

 double engine_get_gain(const engine_state_t *state);

-void engine_set_gain(engine_state_t *state, double gain);
+void engine_set_gain(engine_state_t *state, double val);

 uint8_t engine_get_channel(const engine_state_t *state);

-void engine_set_channel(engine_state_t *state, uint8_t channel);
+void engine_set_channel(engine_state_t *state, uint8_t val);

 def get_gain(self) -> np.float64: ...